 - Asked the mailing list and found a patchset that came out right at the end of GSoC seemed to make this doable

 - Looked at various things from userspace dev(Martin’s former project) to Dynamic Queue Limits, not really leading to anything of interest

 - Made this article

 And finally, let’s conclude by my thoughts on this entire program: it was amazing.
 It had ups and downs, I was a bit burnt out at the end and feel like I could have done more but I worked with such amazing people (shoutouts to the entire WireGuard dev team, you know who you are!) on an interesting project that I was psyched.
-I don’t really like Google(even though I still think it is the lesser evil when compared to Facebook Apple and Microsoft) but I think I’d honestly recommend this program to any student who have spare time: work on something you like, with great people(for my case at least), publishing all your results publically, putting Google on your résumé and being paid for it, sounds like quite a fine deal to me!
+I’m not a fan of everything Google(even though I still think it is the lesser evil when compared to Facebook Apple and Microsoft) but I think I’d honestly recommend this program to any student who have spare time: work on something you like, with great people(for my case at least), publishing all your results publically, putting Google on your résumé and being paid for it, sounds like quite a fine deal to me!
 On a more personal note, I’m also quite happy to have worked on a project which Linus Torvalds called a “work of art”.

 As a last note I’d like to encourage you to check out Jonathan Neuschäfer’s work summary and Thomas Gschwantner’s.
 Those two were students working on WireGuard just like me this summer and their report might give you additional insights on things which I mostly skipped over.